 Often, the first issue we have to solve is where the parties are going to live.
 Do we continue to live together until the end of the case?
 Does one of us move out and if so, who pays for it?
 Does moving out jeopardize my interest in the home?
 Can I change the locks?
-What happens with property division and divorce?
-Specifically the house.

 It’s stressful thinking about these things!
 There’s the fear that one wrong move and you’re screwed.
 But like so much in the divorce process, the key is knowing the difference between the things you should worry about, and the things you don’t need to.

 These are all important questions which, unfortunately, take a lawyer to answer since every case is different.
-Certainly, moving out can demonstrate that you don’t want to keep the house at the end of the case, but not always.
-But an economic interest in a marital home is rarely impacted by a decision to leave the house, meaning any share in the house you may have is typically not impacted by your absence.
+Indeed, moving out can demonstrate that you don’t want to keep the house at the end of the case, but not always.
+But an economic interest in a marital home is rarely impacted by a decision to leave the house, meaning any share in the house you may have is typically not affected by your absence.

 This is not to say a decision to leave may not have consequences since it definitely can.
-For example, the decision to vacate the property where your minor children live, without an agreed upon parenting schedule in place, may be looked at by a court in considering where the primary residence of the children should be.
-The decision to leave is one you should fully discuss with your lawyer.
+For example, the decision to vacate the home where your minor children live, without an agreed upon parenting schedule in place, may be looked at by a court in considering where the primary residence of the children should be.
+The decision to leave is one you should thoroughly discuss with your lawyer.